jeun-990806/NPD/README.md

 # NPD (Novel PIM Decoder)
+**NPD(Novel PIM Decoder)** is a JPEG decoder designed to runs on PIM-integrated systems.
+It can decode massive, high-resolution JPEG images by flexibly utilizing thousands of DPU cores.

-## Build
+## Building
+Before building this project, the following software must be installed on your system:
+- UPMEM SDK
+- `cmake`, `make`
+- GCC compiler

+A Makefile is provided, and executables will be created in the `bin/` directory.
+Use the following commands to build the project:

 ```
 git clone https://github.com/jeun-990806/NPD.git
 cd NPD
 make
 ```

-### Modify the Makefile
+### Variables in Makefile
+There are configurable options available before building, defined as variables in the Makefile.
+You can adjust the number of hardware threads and how NPD distributes image data by modifying the Makefile.
-* Line 1: `NUM_TASKLETS` — Set the number of tasklets.
+* `NUM_TASKLETS` — Set the number of tasklets.
-* Line 2: `MAX_MCU_PER_DPU` — Set the number of MCUs processed by each DPU.
+* `MAX_MCU_PER_DPU` — Set the number of MCUs processed by each DPU.

+## Usage
-## Convert JPEG Images to BMP
+### Convert JPEG Images to BMP
+NPD takes one or more JPEG file paths as command-line arguments.
+It creates BMP files from the input JPEGs, and the output files are generated in the same directories as the originals.
 ```
 ./bin/decoder <jpeg_image_1> ...
 ```
-* Output BMP files will be generated in the same directory as the input JPEG images.
-* The output file names will follow the format of the input files, with .bmp extensions.

-## Performance Profiling
+### Performance Profiling
 After execution, a performance profile will be printed to the console.
 Example:

 ```